Zhanfengmai/zhanfengmai.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: A Boya Fellow Works on Gravitational Wave Astrophysics at <a href="https://kiaa.pku.edu.cn/info/1014/8615.htm">KIAA-PKU</a>.
-Email:zwlyu@pku.edu.cn
+subtitle: Postdoc at <a href="https://kiaa.pku.edu.cn/info/1014/8612.htm">Kavli Institute for Astronamy and Astrophysics, Peking University(KIAA-PKU)</a>.
+Email:zhanfeng.mai@gmail.com

 profile:
   align: right